Jose01000111/rhel9-internal-webserver/README.md

 📦 **Environment**: Red Hat Enterprise Linux 9
 ## 🧾 Introduction

-As a junior system administrator at <span style="color: blue; font-weight: bold;">DevCore Solutions</span> , I have been tasked with designing, deploying, and managing a secure internal web server environment using **Red Hat Enterprise Linux 9 (RHEL 9)**.
+As a junior system administrator at 🔵**DevCore Solutions** , I have been tasked with designing, deploying, and managing a secure internal web server environment using **Red Hat Enterprise Linux 9 (RHEL 9)**.
 This project simulates real-world sysadmin responsibilities by walking through critical phases such as system setup, user and group management, web server configuration, security enforcement with SELinux, task automation, log handling, and network configuration.

 | 📌 **Phase 1: Initial Setup and User Management**  |
 |----------------------------------------------------|